9 Rules For Dog Park Etiquette

 Types of dog parks

-Depending on your location, there are many types of dog parks available.
+Depending on your location, there are many types of good dog parks available.
 Some are off-leash dog parks only, while others may require a leash at all times or even allow dogs to run freely in certain designated areas.

 The type of park you choose should depend on what kind of experience you want to provide for your pup - some prefer more open areas with plenty of room to run around, while others may prefer a smaller space with fewer distractions.
 Ultimately, it is up to you to decide which type of park best suits your pup and their personality!